 was something of a shambles.
 Hosted by Mark Stevens, all the SRE DJs on board took part, as did Gordon Bennett and Phil Martin from Britain Radio.
 Here are seven

 Britain Radio's Gordon Bennett, more used to reading the news than playing records on SRE, might not know the names of the songs but he is more than willing to demonstrate his ability with a funny accent (duration 2 minutes

-Professional American DJs get used to seeing radio stations close down so maybe the end of SRE did not mean much to Bill ‘Boss’ Berry.
+Professional American DJs get used to seeing radio stations close down or change format so maybe the end of SRE did not mean much to Bill ‘Boss’ Berry.
 He doesn't sound too upset (duration 1 minute 13 seconds)